ACell Starts U.S. IPO Effort (Pending:ACLL)

 As of March 31, 2020, ACell had $4.6 million in cash and $22.3 million in total liabilities.

-Free cash flow during the twelve months ended March 31, 2020, was negative ($1.4 million).
+Free cash flow during the twelve months ended March 31, 2020, was negative $1.4 million.

 IPO Details